Energy debt on credit meters

 2. Contact your energy company

-Let them know that you’re struggling and you’d like to set up a payment plan.
-Ask if you can speak to their ‘extra help’ team (sometimes called debt team, collections team or repayment team).
-This team will have more power to reduce your repayment amount or extend your repayment over a longer period of time.
+Ask if you can speak to their ‘extra help’ team (sometimes called ‘debt team’, ‘collections team’ or ‘repayment team’) as they will have more power to reduce your repayment amount, extending your repayment over a longer period of time.

 If you fit into any of their ‘vulnerability criteria’, such as having a physical or mental health condition, being over 60 or having young children in the home, ask to be added to their Priority Service Register.
 This may mean they will be more flexible with your debt repayment, and may reduce the likelihood of enforcement action.